forero/Elvis-in-the-web/README.md

 # Elvis-in-the-web
-Locating ELVIS in the cosmci web
+Finding ELVIS in the cosmic web